tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Is the value of dwc:minimumDepthInMeters a number that is less than or equal to the value of dwc:maximumDepthInMeters?
+Is the value of dwc:minimumDepthInMeters a number less than or equal to the value of dwc:maximumDepthInMeters?

 #### Specification